ddnexus/pagy/docs/extras/countless.md

 ---
 # Countless Extra

 This extra uses the `Pagy::Countless` subclass in order to save one count query per request.
 It is especially useful when used with large DB tables, where [Caching the count](../how-to.md#caching-the-count) may not be an option, or when there is no need to have a classic UI.
-Please read also the [Pagy::Countless doc](../api/countless.md) for a full understanding of its features and limitations.
+Please read also the [Pagy::Countless doc](../api/countless.md) for a fuller understanding of its features and limitations.

 ## Synopsis